-Andrea Wong Lifetime
+Andrea Wong Sony

 Speaking with Art and Living last year, Wong remarked, “We ought to have a significant presence in Hollywood.
 We ought to have really great relationships with moviemakers and we ought to make really great films.
 So, one of my first jobs when I got to Lifetime was to get out there and start meeting with talent and spread the word.
 We said that we are going to be a great home for writers, producers, directors as well as actors in front of the camera and that they should bring their passion projects to us and they will be taken care of.”